srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 ## Business Objective

-The main objective of this project is to understand the key factors driving pizza sales and identify opportunities for better business decisions.
+The objective of this project is to explore pizza sales data and identify patterns in:

-The dashboard helps answer questions such as:
+- Revenue and order performance

-- How much revenue and how many orders were generated?
+- Monthly sales trends
-- Which months perform best and worst?
+- Pizza category preferences
-- Which pizza categories are most popular?
+- Pizza size preferences
-- Which pizza sizes do customers prefer?
+- Day-of-week demand
-- Which days and hours experience the highest demand?
+- Hourly ordering patterns
-- When is the business most likely to face operational pressure?
+- Peak and off-peak periods
-- Where might inventory or staffing resources be underutilized?
+- Potential operational and revenue opportunities

-- What actions could help improve peak-hour operations and off-peak sales?
+The dashboard is designed to move from **descriptive analysis** toward **business-focused insights and recommendations**.

 ---

-## Key Performance Indicators
+# Key Performance Indicators

 The dashboard tracks five core KPIs: